Why Study Organizational Management and Leadership?

 Credit for Life Experience

-In the School of Professional Studies, you may earn academic credit for life experience through the Prior Learning Assessment process.
+In the School of Professional Studies, you may earn academic credit for life experience through the Credit for Prior Learning process.
 Credit is earned if you are able to demonstrate learning, whether from informal life experience, professional management training, certification, licensure, or any other source.